topofocus/arcadedb/README.md

 is still valid,  however the class has changed to `Arcade::Query`.

 The **second Layer** handles Database-Requests.
-In the actual implementation, these requests are delegated to the HTTP/JSON-API.
+In its actual implementation, these requests are delegated to the HTTP/JSON-API.

 `Arcade::Init` uses the database specification of the `arcade.yml` file.
 The database-handle is always present through `Arcade::Init.db`